aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/40-hit-counter/500-logs.md

 3. Click on __Monitoring__
     ![](./logs2.png)

-4. Click on __View on CloudWatch Logs__.
+4. Click on __View logs in CoudWatch__.
 This will open the AWS CloudWatch console.
     ![](./logs3.png)

 5. Select the most-recent log group.